Film And Screen Studies (FSS)

 Course Rotation: NYC: Spring, PLV: Spring.

-Prerequisites: FSS 202 and FSS 203 or permission of instructor.
+Prerequisites: FSS 202 and FSS 203 with minimum grade of D.

 FSS 386 Advanced Topics in Film and Screen Studies (3 credits)